ACRL/IS Research & Scholarship Committee

 Created as a supplement to the "Research Agenda for Library Instruction and Information Literacy," the Bibliography lists publications that advance librarians' knowledge of issues related to learners, teaching, organizational context, and assessment.
 Originally compiled in 2003 by committee member Patrick Ragains; last revised in 2010.

-A Selected List of Pedagogical Journals in Fields Outside of LIS
+A Selected List of Journals in Fields on Teaching & Learning

 A list of pedagogical journals from non-library academic fields that focus on instructional strategies within these disciplines.

 Intended as a resource for librarians engaged in research, this selective bibliography reviews in-print research methods texts within LIS and the social sciences.
 Originally compiled in 2006; last updated in 2014.

 The publication serves to instruct and educate readers about topics relevant to library instruction, which are either timely or underdiscussed.

 - Methodologies for Online Instruction (2011)

 - Gaming and Learning (2009)

 This RSS feed is intended to keep followers abreast of new publications and publication news from ACRL.